wombleton/gitlaw-nz/acts/W/Wildlife Act 1953.md

     (2) Where any director or person concerned in the management of a body corporate is convicted of an offence against this Act by virtue of subsection (1), the director or person is liable to the penalty applicable to an individual who commits the offence.

-    Section 65A: inserted, on 15 October 2000, by [section 5][234] of the Wildlife (Penalties and Related Matters) Amendment Act 2000 (2000 No 43).
+    Section 65A: inserted, on 15 October 2000, by [section 5][243] of the Wildlife (Penalties and Related Matters) Amendment Act 2000 (2000 No 43).

 ##### 66 Offenders to give name and address to rangers, etc

 *   (1) Where any person is found offending against this Act or against any regulations or notification under or pursuant to this Act, it shall be lawful for any authorised person as defined in subsection (3) of [section 61][108] to require the offender forthwith to desist from the offence and also to tell his real Christian name, surname, and place of abode.

-    (2) Every person who, after being required to desist from offending under subsection (1), wilfully continues the offence commits a further offence against this Act and is liable on conviction to the penalty set out in [section 67F(1)][124].
+    (2) Every person who, after being required to desist from offending under subsection (1), wilfully continues the offence commits a further offence against this Act and is liable on conviction to the penalty set out in [section 67F(5)][124].

-    (3) Every person commits an offence against this Act and is liable on conviction to the penalty set out in [section 67F(1)][124] who, after being required to give his or her Christian name, surname, and place of abode under subsection (1),---
+    (3) Every person commits an offence against this Act and is liable on conviction to the penalty set out in [section 67F(5)][124] who, after being required to give his or her Christian name, surname, and place of abode under subsection (1),---

     *   (a) fails to give his or her real Christian name, or surname, or place of abode:

     *   (b) gives a false name or place of abode.

-    Section 66(2): replaced, on 15 October 2000, by [section 8][161] of the Wildlife (Penalties and Related Matters) Amendment Act 2000 (2000 No 43).
+    Section 66(2): replaced, on 15 October 2000, by [section 8][162] of the Wildlife (Penalties and Related Matters) Amendment Act 2000 (2000 No 43).

+    Section 66(2): amended, on 25 October 2013, by [section 27][244] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

-    Section 66(3): inserted, on 15 October 2000, by [section 8][161] of the Wildlife (Penalties and Related Matters) Amendment Act 2000 (2000 No 43).
+    Section 66(3): inserted, on 15 October 2000, by [section 8][162] of the Wildlife (Penalties and Related Matters) Amendment Act 2000 (2000 No 43).

+    Section 66(3): amended, on 25 October 2013, by [section 27][244] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

 ##### 67 Penalties for offences in respect of marine wildlife